rklancer/pml-project/index.md

 I use the `caret` package's `train` function to automatically perform parameter tuning on the random forest.
 In order to use cross-validation (to get honest estimates of the out-of-sample error during the model building process, before proceeding to final validation), I merely pass the appropriate `method` argument to the `trainControl` function.
 The one tunable parameter for random forests is the `mtry` parameter which specifies how many variables to keep for each tree (each tree is built on a randomly chosen subset of features of length `mtry`).

 (It's worth noting that random forests have an additional technique for estimating the out-of-sample error rate, the [out of bag][] estimate, which has the nice property of being automatically generated during training.
-I used oob to create to classify the 20 cases required to be subbmitted.)
+I used oob to select a model when classifying the 20 cases required to be submitted, before creating this writeup which uses cross-validation instead.)

 ```r